carpentries/instructor-training/learners/demo_lessons.md

 The list below shows lessons that have been reviewed for good and bad start points to use for a teaching demonstration.
 When selecting an episode for a teaching demonstration, trainees should review this list to ensure it is suitable.

-As of July 2023, trainees are allowed to choose the episode from which their 5-minute teaching demo will begin.
+As of 14 August 2023, trainees are allowed to choose the episode from which their 5-minute teaching demo will begin.
 However,  still we recommend reviewing the full lesson during preparation, as this will help provide context for instruction and is also good preparation for teaching a complete workshop later on!